-Date started / Date of Resolution Clause Number Item Current position Last Action Area Last Update Officer Target Completion Date Date Completed RAG Status The developer has a proposal to add parking spaces within the area delineated for public open space.
-As per minute 2019/20:197 TC to clarify the TC met the developer on 11/3/22.
+Date started / Date of Resolution Clause Number Item Current position Last Action Area Last Update Officer Target Completion Date Date Completed RAG Status per minute 2019/20:197 TC to clarify the TC met the developer on 11/3/22.
 He agreed to mark out the parking spaces and prepare the hand over of the site.
 TC chased 5/4/22 and 11/5/22, 30/5/22.
 The developer is to mark out the land after TT.
 Contacted 8/7/22, and 28/7/22,5/9/22,2/11/22 no response.
 Chased 11/1/23.
 TC proposes that the developer is left to cut the grass and maintain the area at his cost for 2023.
 Developer contacted our advocate proposing the POS is transferred (April 23).
 The car parking spaces are still not delineated, no further action to be taken until car parking spaces are delineated.
 Adoption of Land Traie Twoaie. matter and progress.
 ATC emailed developer again for update.
 Asked for an updated status for the properties 5/9/22,3/11/22, The Stanley is currently in the process of being sold and the brewery have submitted a planning application for the Britannia.
 The Britannia planning application FGP Dec-24 TRKC Sep-23 Empty Pubs Concern regarding vacant properties and potential for deterioration in condition.
 DTC has engaged with the Property Manager at the Brewery.
 Special Board meeting took place 22 June when the Brewery presented ideas and plans for the buildings. has been revised July 2023.
 The Stanley has been sold.
 Planning application for the Brit has been approved agreement for the commuted sum to be put in place.
-The Stanley site is now subject to a planning WD Mar-25 SB Apr-24 6 Fibre Broadband (request for easement for service poles).
+The Stanley site is now subject to a planning application.
+WD Mar-25 SB Apr-24 Fibre Broadband (request for easement for service poles).
 Report on roll out March 2024 - The final phases are dependent on poles receiving planning approval.
 MT have been asked to facilitate an open meeting for residents of Ramsey impacted by the pole planning applications.
 Application 24/00259/B which was subject to an appeal has now been refused as the appeal has been withdrawn.
 FGP Mar-25 тс Jul-24 Dec-21 Adoption of land at Auldyn Walk, Ramsey.
 Petition approved by DOI Feb 2022, playground received planning approval 25/2/22.
 Legal transfer of land can only take place following completion of the playground.
 All snagging works remain outstanding Work has commenced.
-Discussions with developer on going with regards to park standard etc. FGP Apr-25 тс Mar-25 Jun-18 War Memorial (repair and renovation).
-Memorial added to the Register of Protected Buildings 2021.
+Discussions with developer on going with regards to park standard etc. FGP Apr-25 тс Mar-25 War Memorial (repair and Memorial added to the Register of Protected Buildings 2021.
 TSM to meet the War Memorial committee representative to discuss cleaning of the memorial and future works 10/2/21.
 No costs have been included in the RTC 2022/23 budget.
-War memorial committee want minimal intervention and work on the memorial (it is about maintenance and not restoration).
-Clean the memorial.
-Prepare project and costs for repairs to the memorial 2023/24 financial year.
+War memorial committee want minimal intervention and work on the memorial (it is about maintenance financial year.
 Drain survey undertaken 5/9/22; drains go to soakaways, one of which appears to be silted up.
 The memorial has been cleaned prior to 11/11/24.
 Names have been refreshed.
-WD Nov-23 BW Repairs 23/24
+Net 22 Dessite 22/04 Jun-18 War Memorial (repair and renovation). work on the memorial (it is about maintenance and not restoration). e been refreshed.
+Ongoing WD Nov-23 BW Repairs 23/24